+- · View information about all services that Support offers

+- · Submit and track service requests

+- Contact customer support

 - Search for knowledge documents of interest

-- Access product documentation

 - View software vulnerability alerts

 - · Enter into discussions with other software customers

-- Download software patches
+- · Download software patches

 - · Manage software licenses, downloads, and support contracts

-- Submit and track service requests

-- Contact customer support

-- · View information about all services that Support offers

-Many areas of the portal require you to sign in with a Software Passport.
-If you need a Passport, you can create one when prompted to sign in.
-To learn about the different access levels the portal uses, see the Access Levels descriptions.
+Many areas of the portal require you to sign in.
+If you need an account, you can create one when prompted to sign in.